ivkram/ZDCF/README.md

-The `zdcf.py` module is a Pyhton 3 implementation of the ZDCF algorithm for estimation of the cross-correlation function of sparse, unevenly sampled astronomical time series.
+`ZDCF` is a Pyhton 3 implementation of the eponymous algorithm for estimation of the cross-correlation function of sparse, unevenly sampled astronomical time series.
 This method was originally proposed and implemented in Fortran by Prof. Tal Alxander in 1997 [1][2][3].

 ## Current status

 This repository is **no longer supported or maintained**.
-The functionality of the `zdcf.py` module is now available in [`pyzdcf`](https://github.com/LSST-sersag/pyzdcf).
+The functionality of `ZDCF` is now available in [`pyzdcf`](https://github.com/LSST-sersag/pyzdcf).

 ## References